wso2/docs-ei/en/streaming-integrator/docs/examples/working_with_kafka.md

 ```
 ####Consuming with an offset

-Previously, we consumed messages from the topic 'productions' *without an offset*.
+Previously, we consumed messages from the topic 'productions' *without specifying an offset*.
 In other words, the Kafka offset was zero.
 Rather than consuming with a zero offset, now we will specify an offset value and consume messages from that offset onwards.

 For this purpose, we will use the configuration parameter 'topic.offsets.map'.